yihua7/SC-GS/readme.md

 - [x] Release codes

+- [ ] Add requirements.txt

-- [] More demos and guidance for editing
+- [ ] More demos and guidance for editing

 <!-- Quantitative comparison on D-NeRF datasets.
 We present the average PSNR/SSIM/LPIPS (VGG) values for novel view synthesis on dynamic scenes from D-NeRF, with each cell colored to indicate the best, second best, and third best.